Samaritans (charity): Services

 The core of Samaritans' work is a telephone helpline, operating 24 hours a day, 365 days a year.
 Samaritans was the first 24-hour telephone helpline to be set up in the UK.
-In addition, the organisation offers a drop-in service for face-to-face discussion, undertakes outreach at festivals and other outdoor events, trains prisoners as "Listeners" to provide support within prisons, and undertakes research into suicide and emotional health issues.

 Since 1994, Samaritans has also offered confidential email support.
 Initially operating from one branch, the service is now provided by 198 branches and co-ordinated from the organisation's head office.
 In 2011, Samaritans received over 206,000 emails, including many from outside the UK, and aims to answer each one within 24 hours.

-Samaritans is currently piloting a webchat service to allow correspondents to communicate with listening volunteers by instant message.

-In 2009, Ofcom introduced the first harmonised European numbers for harmonised services of social value, allocating 116 123 to Samaritans.
-This number is free to call from mobiles and landlines.
-From 22 September 2015, Samaritans has promoted 116123 as its main number, replacing the chargeable 0845 number previously advertised.

-In 2014, Samaritans received 5,100,000 calls for help by phone, email, text, letter, minicom, Typetalk, face-to-face at a branch, through its work in prisons, and at local and national festivals and other events.
+In 2014, Samaritans received 5,100,000 calls for help by phone, email, text, letter, minicom, face-to-face at a branch, through its work in prisons, and at local and national festivals and other events.

-Samaritans volunteers are given rigorous training to be non-judgmental and empathetic.
-By listening and asking open questions, Samaritans volunteers try to help people explore their feelings and work out their own way forward.